rnaudi/metrics/README.md

 - Funnels often need extra events: each step becomes a separate event, which adds instrumentation and schema work.
 - Funnels depend on user identity: session/user ids can be fragile in OAuth flows (redirects, retries, cross-domain hops).
 - Funnels hide the math: you cannot easily write down and reuse the exact formulas behind the numbers.
-- Funnels track unique users and analyse segments; this model tracks flows, which are easier to reason about.
+- Funnels track unique users and analyse segments; this model tracks flows, which are often easier to reason about and automate.
-- Metric-based funnels reuse existing counters, so the same data powers dashboards, SLOs, alerts, and ad-hoc analysis.
+- Metric-based models reuse existing metrics, so the same data powers dashboards, SLOs, alerts, and ad-hoc analysis.

 ## Metric definition